Nomad-Media/samples-python/content/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Gets the content user track.](ref:getcontentusertrack)
+> For more information about the API calls used go to [Get Content User Tracking](https://developer.nomad-cms.com/docs/get-content-user-track)

 ## Delete Content